angdraug/packer-builder-nspawn/README.md

 ## Setup

 Prerequisites:
+- `debootstrap` to generate a minimal viable chroot image
 - `golang-go` to build this plugin from source
+- `libglib2.0-bin` to monitor container status with `gdbus`
 - `packer` (the Debian package recommends docker, you don't need that)
-- `debootstrap` to generate a minimal viable chroot image
-- `systemd-container` to install nspawn and related tools
+- `systemd-container` systemd-nspawn and related tools
 - (optional) `zstd` for faster image tarball compression

 In most cases, you'll want your container to be able to connect to the network